Ditectrev/DP-203/README.md

 - [ ] dynamic file pruning (DFP)
 - [ ] the clone command

-### HOTSPOT You have an Azure Synapse Analytics dedicated SQL pool.
+### You have an Azure Synapse Analytics dedicated SQL pool.
 You need to create a table named FactInternetSales that will be a large fact table in a dimensional model.
 FactInternetSales will contain 100 million rows and two columns named SalesAmount and OrderQuantity.
 Queries executed on FactInternetSales will aggregate the values in SalesAmount and OrderQuantity from the last year for a specific product.
 The solution must minimize the data size and query execution time.
 How should you complete the code?

 ![Question 166](images/question166.jpg)